Rambanni2004/Titanic-Survival-Prediction/README.md

 ## Steps to Run the Project:

 You can clone this entire repository using the command below.
-Also, you need to download the dataset, which is included in the /data folder.

-**Clone the Repository:**
+**Clone the repository or download the files directly from GitHub:**
    ```bash
    git clone https://github.com/yourusername/Titanic-Survival-Prediction.git
 ```
+NOTE : You need to download the dataset, which is included in the /data folder.

 Create a new notebook in Google Colab and upload the Titanic_Survival_Prediction.ipynb file.